 The Robson Company is still building in PebbleCreek.
 Not only are they still building homes, but they continue to build amenities.
 Our new Oasis Pool Complex and Tuscany Falls Fitness Studios are less than 3 years old.
 In the same time frame, a much-used dog park and additional pickleball courts were built.
 So, while we are a very established community of 25 years, we are also continually evolving; the world has changed a great deal in 25 years.
 So has PebbleCreek.

 Ed Robson is known for his “block” construction.
 The single family homes in PebbleCreek are all built with cement blocks (the roof trusses are wood).
+NOTE: some 2019 construction of single family homes is NOT block construction.
 Picture cement walls, covered with stucco… with a wood a-frame roof covered in tile.
 It is fun to drive around the community and see the new homes as they are being built.
 The Townhouse Villas, a new and very popular housing offering at PebbleCreek, are completely wood construction.

 The builder matters.
 In some communities, there are several builders involved in a project.
 Here at PebbleCreek, there is just one; the home models continue to change, and owners from the years have remodeled and upgraded, but at the end of the day, Ed Robson built it all.
 Well done.